 Civil Project Engineer Salary

-BLS data shows the top-paying industry for civil engineering in 2015 was oil and gas extraction, which offered an annual mean wage of $130,750.
-Other top-paying industries at that time included accounting, tax preparation, bookkeeping and payroll services, and waste treatment and disposal.
+BLS data shows the top-paying industry for civil engineering in 2018 was business, professional, labor, political and similar organizations, which offered an annual mean wage of $124,430.
+Other top-paying industries at that time included scientific research and development services, oil and gas extraction and waste treatment and disposal.